-Web assisted courses meet in a traditional classroom setting but course assignments outside of the class require use of the internet.
-Class time is supplemented with required online activities.
-Students must have access to a computer and a reliable internet service provider.
+Web assisted courses meet in a traditional classroom setting, but course assignments outside of the class require use of the Internet.
+Class time may be supplemented with online activities and/or information.

 Leave and Fringe Benefits

 Leaves for Faculty

 Faculty can request leave for various circumstances as defined by the policies of Southwest Tennessee Community College and the Tennessee Board of Regents.
 All leave requests must be approved by the appropriate authority.